fatiando/community/GOVERNANCE.md

 Their responsibilities are:

 * Welcoming new contributors to the software.
+* Taking an active role in the development of new features, bug fixes, and documentation.
 * Reviewing contributions to the software in the form of pull requests, issues, and discussions.
 * Maintaining the health and viability of the software.